mascarenhasav/hexapodenator/README.md

 # hexapodenator
-Hardware e Software para controle de robo hexapode
+Hardware for hexapod robot control

 The hardware was designed, thinking in a modular architecture, containing: